KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 ### Data alignment

 The data that is referred to by an `accessor` may be sent to the graphics card for rendering, or be used at the host side as animation or skinning data.
 Therefore, the data of an `accessor` has to be aligned based on the *type* of the data.
-For example, when the `componentType` of an `accessor` is `5126` (`GL_FLOAT`), then the data must be aligned at 4-byte boundaries, because a single `float` value consists of four bytes.
+For example, when the `componentType` of an `accessor` is `5126` (`FLOAT`), then the data must be aligned at 4-byte boundaries, because a single `float` value consists of four bytes.
 This alignment requirement of an `accessor` refers to its `bufferView` and the underlying `buffer`.
 Particularly, the alignment requirements are as follows:

 - The `byteOffset` of an `accessor` must be divisible by the size of its `componentType`.
 - The sum of the `byteOffset` of an accessor and the `byteOffset` of the `bufferView` that it refers to must be divisible by the size of its `componentType`.